mosip/id-authentication/design/registration/registration-device-integration.md

 at run time.
 The device specific code should be encapsulated within the device specific implementation code.
 None of the client classes should invoke the device specific classes directly.

-While capturing the different pages for the docuemnt types [POA/POI/POB/POR], capture all the docuemnts into the in-memoery.
+While capturing the different pages for the docuemnt types [POA/POI/POB/POR], capture all the pages into the in-memoery.
 While saving and creating the single docuemnt, merge all the pages and make it as a single document.

 The docuemnt format is a configurable one, we need to fetch from the global_param table